 Seen on this very wiki in the form of Fridge Logic

 Anime & Manga

-- One Piece did this with a character's connection to Luffy's father (who, for context, is the world's most wanted criminal, and only a handful of people in the world are even aware that Luffy is related to him).
+- One Piece did this with Ivankov, second-in-command to protagonist Luffy's father (who, for context, is the world's most wanted criminal, and only a handful of people in the world are even aware that Luffy is related to him).
 Luffy remarks "Oh... you mean my dad?" and the person he's speaking to goes through an entire speech before jumping back in shock, yelling "YOUR FATHER?!"

 - Non-You Are Already Dead combat version: Luffy's fight with Blueno, which became a Curb-Stomp Battle the second that Luffy starting using his new Gear Second ability, culminates with Luffy using his Gum-Gum Jet Bazooka, and Blueno attempting to guard against it with his strongest Tekkai.
 Luffy hits him in the stomach, hard, but he just slides several feet backwards from the blow's impact, and then looks up to grin at Luffy.
 But just as Luffy is about to pull out his other new trump card, Blueno passes out; not even his strongest defense was enough to protect him.

 - Luffy has this mindset in general (when not in a fight or angry that is).
 The best example being during the drum island arc he and Sanji are running through a castle filled with ice and snow, wearing thin clothing and it takes him a few seconds to realize that he's cold.